joraojr/LLM-QA/README.md

 ## 1. Prerequisites <a name="prerequisites"></a>

-Before using the Raiffeisen Chatbot, make sure you have the following prerequisites installed on your system:
+Before using the RaiPay Chatbot, make sure you have the following prerequisites installed on your system:

 - Python 3.10: The code is written in Python 3, so you need Python installed on your machine.
 You can download Python from [python.org](https://www.python.org/downloads/).